 Politics and Society

-If you choose Politics & Society as your first profile, you will follow a series of five courses that will broaden your knowledge of political and social developments that are shaping our lives in Europe today.
+When you choose Politics & Society as your main profile, you will take five courses that will significantly broaden your understanding of the political and social developments that influence contemporary Europe.
 These courses are:

 For all profile courses, the lectures are held in English, and you have a choice to attend seminar groups in English or Dutch.